wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/durable-subscriber.md

 ## Introduction to Durable Subscriber

 The Durable Subscriber EIP avoids missing messages while it’s not listening for them.
 It makes the messaging system save messages published while the subscriber is disconnected.
-This pattern is similar to the Publish-Subscribe EIP, which temporarily stores a message if a subscriber is offline at the time a message is published, and sends the message when it gets online again.
+This pattern is similar to the Publish-Subscribe EIP, which temporarily stores a message if a subscriber is offline at the time a message is published and sends the message when it gets online again.

 !!! info
     For more information, see the [Durable Subscriber](http://www.eaipatterns.com/DurableSubscription.html) documentation.